postak/ContainerNativeAppDev/workshops/container-native-development/LabGuide200-ocitraining.md

 To create a Kubernetes cluster using Container Engine for Kubernetes:

 - In the Console, open the navigation menu.
 Under Solutions, Platform and Edge, go to Developer Services and click Container Clusters.
-- Choose a Compartment you have permission to work in. (to be verified)
+- Choose a Compartment you have permission to work in (provided by tutors).
 - Click Create Cluster.
 - Specify configuration details for the new cluster:
 - Name: A name of your choice for the new cluster.
 Avoid entering confidential information.